LeonidasVarveropoulos/robot-frc/README.md

 # robot-frc

 The goal for this repository is to provide a working example and framework of an FRC robot using ROS to other teams, so that they too can explore the advantages of ROS.
-This repository is the code from the 2020 FRC season and is configured for the game with certain sensors, but it is **not** hard to implement your own sensors and game specific content.
+This repository is the code from the 2020 FRC season robot created by [Team 624](http://team624.org/) and is configured for the game with certain sensors, but it is **not** hard to implement your own sensors and game specific content.
 Even if testing on a non frc robot the proxy node can be replaced to interface with your hardware.
 If you're intrested in learning how to get this setup and running for yourself with a simulator and the physical robot or are looking for a more detailed documentation check out the ROS [wiki](https://github.com/LeonidasVarveropoulos/robot-frc/wiki) of this repo.

 ## Demo